kaizencoderr/Programming/README.md

 ##This repo contains various projects I worked on in my courses as well as personal projects.

-Below is a breif description of each project file:
+Below is a breif description of each project file (the files themselves have more in depth project descritpions):

 -Bugs:  A game where ants battle against bees; heavily focused on OOP (python)